ONSdigital/csvcubed/external-docs/docs/guides/errors/inspect-command-errors/invalid-pk-col-title.md

-# Error - The column associated with the primary key must contain a title.
+# Error - The column associated with the primary key must contain a title

 ## When it occurs